Most frequently asked questions

 What is the durability of the coating?

 The durability of the coating has a lot to do with which type of coating it is and also it's environment.
-Generally we see an average of 2-3 years in many cases.
+Generally we we can see up to 8+ years on outdoor electronics.

 What type of electronics can it be used for?